top of page

 Science, technology, engineering, mathematics.

-Attitude Development:
+Attitude Development

 While discussing Carden Standards of Living, the student is helped to develop the ability to function without self-consciousness in the presence of classmates and adults.
 Accept responsibility for learning, make individual contributions to group discussions and bring from home resource information when pertinent to discussions.
 Praise the work of others, accept constructive correction, have a calm demeanor, and have a sense of security in the learning experience.
 Display kindness and respect to others, always.